emestabillo/dine-restaurant-site/README.md

 ![Design preview for the Dine Website Challenge coding challenge](./public/preview.jpg)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## The challenge

 The challenge is to build out this 2-page website and get it looking as close to the design as possible.
 Figma file is provided with style guide.

 ### Motivation

-I've started learning React and to avoid tutorial hell, I thought this multipage design is the perfect way to apply what I've learned so far.
+I've started learning React, and I thought this multipage design is the perfect way to apply what I've learned so far.

 ### User stories